sigp/lighthouse/book/src/builders.md

 `--builder-profit-threshold <WEI_VALUE>`

-The number provided indicates the minimum reward that an external payload must provide the proposer for it to be considered for inclusion in a proposal.
-For example, if you'd only like to use an external payload for a reward of >= 0.25 ETH, you would provide your beacon node with `--builder-profit-threshold 250000000000000000`.
-If it's your turn to propose and the most valuable payload offered by builders is only 0.1 ETH, the local execution engine's payload will be used.
-Currently, this threshold just looks at the value of the external payload.
-No comparison to the local payload is made, although this feature will likely be added in the future.
+The number provided indicates the minimum reward that an external payload must provide the proposer in excess of the local payload for it to be considered for inclusion in a proposal.
+For example, if you'd only like to use an external payload for a reward of >= 0.25 ETH + local payaload reward, you would provide your beacon node with `--builder-profit-threshold 250000000000000000`.
+If it's your turn to propose and the most valuable payload offered by builders is only 0.1 ETH greater than the local execution payloads value, the local execution engine's payload will be used.

 ## Checking your builder config